BenedictArts@yahoo.com

 Fantasy Ship Carvings

-Until 2004, only eight Fantasy Series ships existed, and were in the ownership of family and friends (see Earlier Fantasy Ship Carvings).
-John chose to begin selling ship art to the public in 2005: all the first publically available models being of the Medallion Series.
+Until 2004, only eight Fantasy Series ships existed, and were in the ownership of family and friends.
+John chose to begin selling ship art to the public in 2005: all the first publically available ships being of the Medallion Series.
 It was anticipated that only one or two Fantasy Series models would be made per year for public sale, yet no new construction was started until late 2009.
 All Fantasy Series ships are carved from blocks of hardwood that are glued, screwed, nailed, and/or pegged together for centuries of structural stability.
 Earlier Fantasy Series ships have nylon and individualy hand crafted wooden pullies, etc. Fantasy Series ships have historically measured about 26 inches to 34 inches long; by 14 inches to 30 inches tall; by 10 inches to 12 inches wide.
-Each completed model comes with two brass title plates that note the type of ship represented, the date (year) the model was made, and the name of the artist.
-The underside of each model's base and the bottom of its display case are also signed, numbered and dated.
+Each completed ship comes with two brass title plates that note the type of ship represented, the date (year) the model was made, and the name of the artist.
+The underside of each ship's display base and the bottom of its display case (if present) are signed, numbered and dated.

 New Generation of Fantasy Ship Carvings

-In 2009, John began to design Fantasy Series ships utilizing all brass rigging and copper sails as now used on all Medallion Series ship models since 2008.
-The first of the new generation of Fantasy Series models is a Late 18th Century Sloop-of-War completed in April of 2010.
-This ship model measures about 43 inches long, by 40 inches tall and 10 inches wide.
+In 2009, John began to design Fantasy Series ships utilizing all brass rigging and copper sails as now used on all Medallion Series ships since 2008.
+The first of the new generation of Fantasy Series ships is a Late 18th Century Sloop-of-War completed in April of 2010.
+This ship measures about 43 inches long, by 40 inches tall and 10 inches wide.
 It is made from poplar, oak, ash, black walnut, blood wood, and South American rose woods.
-For the first time, cannon barrels are individually hand crafted from brass tubing.
-This new ship model is shown below.
-New generation Fantasy Series ships are all one-of-a-kind models, and can range in price from $3000 to $6,000.
-The Late 18th Century Sloop-of-War is priced at $3,995.
+For the first time, cannon barrels were individually hand crafted from brass tubing.
+This newer ship design is shown below.

 Late 18th Century Sloop-of-War